Viva-con-Agua/deploy-pool/README.md

 ## pool-scripts

-Script for help with deployment.
-Can be use via `./pool-scripts <command> <serviceName / version>`
+Script to help with deployment.
+Can be used via `./pool-scripts <command> <serviceName / version>`

 ```
-pullAll                         # pull all supported develop branches from github
+pullAll                         # pull all supported "develop" branches from github
-update <serviceName>            # pull develop branch, build and setup docker, push docker as develop
+update <serviceName>            # pull the "develop" branch, build and setup docker and push docker into "develop"
-restart <serviceName>           # delete and up service
+restart <serviceName>           # delete and set up service
 publish <serviceName> <version> # publish docker with given verison
 initNav                         # set navigation
-updatePackage <serviceName>     # update npm packages create docker push to github and dockerhub
+updatePackage <serviceName>     # update npm packages, create docker and push to github and dockerhub
-push <serviceName>              # if you need to change something on stage, build docker and push service on github
+push <serviceName>              # after changing something on stage, rebuild docker and push the service on github
 ```

-You can use all docker-compose magic you need!!!
+You can use all of the docker-compose magic you need!!!

 ## volumes
 Store data such as application.conf or databases.
 All files in this directory are mounted in the dockers via `volumes` command.
 Changes take effect after restarting the service: `docker-compose restart <serviceName>`